Cyrof/Storage-system/README.md

 # —Instructions—
 Download file either clone to repo or download via zip file.
-Once downloaded create venv then run run.py from folder
+Once downloaded create venv then run run.py from folder you have to create a venv to store all libraries and packages

 # Create venv
 ```console